w3f/polkadot-wiki/docs/learn/learn-common-good-chains.md

 likely be one of the first common good parachains.
 Statemint is a public utility chain in that it adds functionality not available in the Relay Chain, namely the creation and management of assets.

-Statemint will support both funglible and non-fungible assets.
+Statemint will support both fungible and non-fungible assets.
 The chain offers an interface similar to ERC-20 for fungible assets and ERC-721 for non-fungible tokens.
 These interfaces are in the logic of the chain itself; by encoding this logic directly into the Statemint runtime, token storage and actions do not need to be metered and can happen faster and cheaper.